adelyntay/flappyghost/README.md

 ###### Pseudocode for the overall game play

 Initialize game state and variables

-Repeat until game is over:
+Repeat until game is over

 Update character and pillar positions

 Check for collisions

 If player input is received (click):

 Change character state and pillar positions

 Update score

 If game over condition is met:

 End game and show restart button

 Wait for next frame

 ###### Manipulating HTML DOM